NEOS (Austria): Structure

 The highest organ of NEOS is the party congress, which elects the party leadership, including the board of directors, and is responsible for operational management.
 Unlike other parties, NEOS holds general meetings of its membership several times a year in order to involve party members in the decision-making process.
 The party's policy positions are developed by "topic groups", open to non-party members, and public forums can be held to further involve citizens and experts in shaping policy.
 The party allows people to participate in most of these forums online.
 In order to gather additional input, feedback on party positions may be sent in before general meetings via application.
 The party's state organisations are integrated with the federal party, and are not independent state parties.
 However, there are regional teams for each state, including a regional spokesperson who coordinates activity in their state.

+NEOS X – International

+The regional organization for Austrians abroad, NEOS X – International, founded in 2012, represents their concerns, calls for a separate constituency and the simplification of voting in elections.
+NEOS X also advocates for dual citizenship and minimizing bureaucracy for Austrians living abroad.

+In addition to the eight-member state party executive committee led by state spokesperson Arlette Zakarian from Strasbourg and the deputy state spokesman Klaus Kitzmüller, the NEOS party currently (as of March 2024) is represented internally and externally by ten official representatives (Reps) in various cities and states: